Workers' Comp

 Litigation If Necessary

-Missouri follows a pure comparative fault system, meaning you can recover compensation even if you share some responsibility for the accident.
-However, your total damages reduce proportionally to your percentage of fault.
+Missouri applies the rear-end collision doctrine, creating a rebuttable presumption that the driver who strikes from behind bears responsibility for the accident.
+Under Missouri's pure comparative fault system at RSMo §537.765, you can recover compensation even if you share some responsibility for the accident — your total damages reduce proportionally to your percentage of fault.
 If you are found 20% at fault, you recover 80% of total damages.
 Insurance companies frequently attempt to assign partial blame to rear-end collision victims — claiming the front driver stopped suddenly, had malfunctioning brake lights, or made an unsafe lane change.
-Having an attorney who investigates these claims thoroughly and counters defense arguments effectively is essential to maximizing your recovery across Columbia and central Missouri.
+Rear-end crashes are also frequently caused by distracted driving — a driver looking at their phone rarely brakes in time.
+Having an attorney who investigates these claims thoroughly and counters defense arguments effectively is essential to maximizing your recovery.

-Frequently Asked Questions About Rear-End Accidents in Missouri
+Frequently Asked Questions

-However, this presumption can shift.
-Evidence of sudden stops without warning, malfunctioning brake lights, brake-checking, or erratic driving by the front vehicle may establish shared or full liability.
-Missouri's pure comparative fault system means damages reduce proportionally to each party's responsibility — if you're found 30% at fault, you recover 70% of total damages.
+Missouri applies the rear-end collision doctrine, creating a rebuttable presumption that the rear driver is at fault.
+The front driver must demonstrate they had the right to be on the roadway, were struck from behind, and were not themselves negligent.
+However, this presumption can shift — evidence of sudden stops without warning, malfunctioning brake lights, brake-checking, or erratic driving by the front vehicle may establish shared or full liability.
+Missouri's pure comparative fault system under RSMo §537.765 means damages reduce proportionally to each party's responsibility — if you're found 30% at fault, you recover 70% of total damages.

 In Missouri, rear-end accident victims can recover economic damages — medical expenses (past and future), ambulance fees, rehabilitation costs, lost wages, lost earning capacity, and property damage.
 Non-economic damages cover pain and suffering, emotional distress, loss of enjoyment of life, and permanent impairment or disfigurement.
+In cases involving drunk driving or extreme recklessness, punitive damages may also apply, though these remain rare in standard negligence cases.

 Missouri requires liability insurance, yet many negligent drivers operate without coverage.
 If you carry uninsured or underinsured motorist (UM/UIM) coverage, your own policy may compensate for damages the other driver cannot pay.
+Bur Oak Injury Law evaluates all potential sources of recovery, including UM/UIM coverage, third-party liability, and direct claims against the at-fault driver's personal assets when applicable.

 Related practice areas